Wyk951117/object-detection/report.md

 1. consider increasing the number of scales;
 2. might use K-clustering later for the choices of anchor boxes.
 3. look to check the various conditions of DAC dataset since there are different categories of people represented.
+4. modify the code of train.py
+5. anyway to try bigger dataset